aselshall/gwh/hw/project.md

 Fig. 3 Plan view of the model domain including the location of observation wells (B1 to B10), and the location of the planned industrial area.

-Discuss your results given the information provided in [Elshall et al. 2020](https://iopscience.iop.org/article/10.1088/1748-9326/ab8e8c).
+Bonus Points: Discuss your results given the information provided in [Elshall et al. 2020](https://iopscience.iop.org/article/10.1088/1748-9326/ab8e8c).

 #### 2.3.2 Municipal Water Supply Design: Capture Zone Delineation